johangithub/AFMAN11-217v1/chp4.md

 Various types of navigation aids are in use today, each serving a special purpose.
 Although operating principles and cockpit displays will vary among navigation systems, there are several precautionary actions that must be taken to prevent in-flight use of erroneous navigation signals:

 4.1.1.
-Identification.
-The pilot will check the identification of any navigation aid and monitor it during flight IAW Chapter 7 of this manual.
+Identification. <strong><em>The pilot will check the identification of any navigation aid and monitor it during flight IAW Chapter 7 of this manual.</em></strong>

 4.1.2.
 Crosscheck Information.
 Use all suitable navigation equipment aboard the aircraft and crosscheck heading and bearing information.

 4.1.3.
 Estimated Time of Arrival.
 Never overfly an estimated time of arrival (ETA) without a careful crosscheck of navigation aids and ground checkpoints.

 4.1.4.
-Notices to Airmen.
-The pilot will check notices to airmen (NOTAM) and flight information publication (FLIP) before flight for possible malfunctions or limitations to navigation aids.
+Notices to Airmen. <strong><em>The pilot will check notices to airmen (NOTAM) and flight information publication (FLIP) before flight for possible malfunctions or limitations to navigation aids.</em></strong>

 4.1.5.
 Suspect Navigation Aid.
 Discontinue use of any suspect navigation aid and confirm aircraft position with radar (ground or airborne) or other equipment.
 Advise ATC of any problems receiving NAVAIDs.
 The problem may be the ground station and not the aircraft equipment.